Manage the complex task of medicinal product- and registration tracking, planning and reporting

 Lack of authoritative data sources and common terminology

-Regulators face the same problems about multiple sources and various terminology.
-Therefore, the EU regulators implemented an new structure called XEVMPD and initiated the development of ISO IDMP (a further extension of XEVMPD-like data and data types).
-Both, the EU-EMA and US-FDA have been developing standardized terminology to be used in the XEVMPD structure (EU only) or IDMP structure.
-Industry could, or better should, take advantage of these initiatives to manage unambiguous authoritative data sources within their own organizations, irrespective of a deadline for submitting this data as such to the health authorities.
+Similarly, regulators face the same problems with having multiple sources for the same information and inconsistent terminology.
+Therefore, the EU regulators implemented a structure called XEVMPD and initiated the development of ISO IDMP.
+IDMP is a further extension of XEVMPD-like data and data types).
+Both the EU-EMA and US-FDA are developing standardized terminology to be used for the IDMP structure.
+Industry should take advantage of these initiatives as they are key to manage unambiguous authoritative data sources within their own organizations.
+This should be seen as an opportunity for succesful digitalization and not only as a compliance related challenge.

-We help companies to establish a strong and reliable RIM solution, which can be used as a transparent source of truth across regulatory affairs and beyond.
-This includes efficient registration planning, tracking and reporting and timely management of health authority correspondence and commitments.
+We help companies to establish a strong and reliable RIM solution.
+One that can be used as a transparent source of truth across regulatory affairs and beyond.
+In more detail, this includes efficient registration planning, tracking and reporting and timely management of health authority correspondence and commitments.

 Firstly, our specialists know the relationships between the data and what controlled terminology can be used.
 Secondly, how software tools need to be configured to facilitate the product registration tracking.
 Thirdly, our specialists have experience with different regulatory tracking systems.
 This includes (incl.
 ArisGlobal Register, Samarind RMS and Lorenz drugTrack).
 Finally (and most importantly), they have a thorough understanding of the business context.